 Now is a promising time to become a real estate agent in Missouri.
 Kansas City, Springfield, and St. Louis were recently named among the top cities named WalletHub’s list of Best Real Estate markets in the United States.

 Future predictions also show a growth of about 4% for Missouri real estate.
-With data like this, it’s only natural for the Missouri market to gain national attention in the real estate industry.
-This buzz has led many residents and hopeful money chasers to wonder how to get a real estate license in Missouri.
+With data like this, it’s only natural for the Missouri real estate market to gain national attention.
+This buzz has led many residents and hopeful money chasers to wonder how they can get their real estate license.

 How to Become a Real Estate Agent in Missouri